Ready to start a business in New Hampshire? We can help you form your dream business in just minutes.

 As a creative entrepreneur, you may already have a new name in mind.
 However, like your initial business name, your new name needs to meet a few legal requirements.
 Under New Hampshire business laws, acceptable business names must:

 Finding the right identifying word or abbreviation is a personal choice so long as it correctly identifies your business structure.
 However, ensuring your potential name is distinguishable from others requires searching thoroughly for existing business registrations and name reservations.
 Our Business Name Checker can simplify the process.
-Once you find a unique name, our Business Name Reservation Service will run a final comparison and file the paperwork for you.

 A name change requires filing an amendment to your business formation documents.
 Therefore, it’s essential to have the information from your Certificate of Formation (LLCs) or Articles of Incorporation (corporations).
 Here’s a quick list of the information you’ll need to complete your business name change in New Hampshire: